aferrero2707/PIXLSUS/Sample/index.md

+### HTML
+Markdown will also just pass normal HTML markup straight through without a problem, so it's possible to mix writing straight html markup along with markdown.
+This is something we use in the next section.

 ## PIXLS.US Specific Things
 There are a couple of things that I have setup for the site specifically.
 Particularly with images.